 From the Socratic method of teaching in ancient times to the apprenticeship model during the middle ages, many different learning methods have been developed and used through the years to support student learning.
 Education has also been organized and structured in many different ways.
 Each of these learning methods and educational structures has emerged from the needs and constraints of the time and society in which the method was used.
 The American one-room schoolhouse is one example of an educational structure that matched the needs and constraints of its time in rural America (Reese, 2011; Zimmerman, 2009).
 During the first centuries of the European settlement of America, the majority of Americans lived in rural areas and had limited transportation options.
 The one-room schoolhouse provided a way for education to reach people in many different locations (Reese, 2011; Zimmerman, 2009).
 One-room schoolhouses were built and placed strategically so that students from a rural and geographically dispersed area could attend and learn.
 Students from the same geographical area often attended the same one-room schoolhouse even though they were in different grades and at different levels of learning (Reese, 2011).
 Each schoolhouse had a single teacher that would attempt to support the learning needs of a diverse group of students.
 To learn more about the one-room schoolhouse, click on the slideshow.
-The one-room schoolhouse eventually declined during the 20th century as a result of changes in American society such as industrialization and urbanization (Zimmerman, 2009).
-These changes led to an Industrial Age education system that valued conformity and centralized control.
+The one-room schoolhouse eventually declined during the 20th century as a result of changes in INFORMATION AGE EDUCATION Educational practices and structures must adapt to the needs of society in the Information Age.
+American society such as industrialization and urbanization (Zimmerman, 2009).
+These changes led to an Industrial Age education system that values conformity and centralized control.